Lenakelebogile/Coffee-shop-Analysis-for-the-CEO/README.md

 # Coffee-shop-Analysis-for-the-CEO

 Problem statement
+Bright Coffee Shop is a retail coffee business currently undergoing a leadership transition with the appointment of a new CEO.
+To support the CEO’s strategic goal of increasing revenue and improving product performance, there is a need to extract actionable insights from historical transactional data collected at the store level.
+The core challenge is to analyze this sales data to identify:
+Which products contribute the most to revenue
+When during the day the store experiences the highest and lowest sales Trends in customer purchasing behavior over time Underperforming product categories that may need adjustment The analysis must not only answer these questions but also guide the CEO with data-driven recommendations on sales optimization, inventory planning, and marketing strategies.

 The Aim of the project
 You have been provided with a dataset titled “Bright Coffee Shop Sales”, which captures daily transactional information from a coffee shop.
 The business has recently appointed a new CEO whose mission is to grow the company’s revenue and improve product performance.
 Your role, as a Junior Data Analyst, is to extract actionable insights from historical data and prepare a presentation to assist the CEO in decision-making.